GI Wire vs HB Wire: Complete Comparison Guide

 SWG to mm Conversion Table ?
 GI Wire Product Page ?
 HB Wire Product Page ?
 Wire Weight Calculator ?

-We supply both IS 4826 GI wire and IS 280 HB wire across the full gauge range.
+We supply both electro-galvanised GI wire and IS 280 HB wire across the full gauge range.
 Cut-to-length and ring making services available.

 Request a Quote Browse GI, HB & SS Wires